oelglad/Project1/README.md

 ## goals

- - adding future for the user to be able to eleminate his search by retreng only 10 elements
+ - adding a new future like animated text

 ## wireFrame